LIT-Protocol/lit-share-modal-v3/README.md

 for POAP Name:
 intialState = {
   poapName: // name of POAP as string,
-  matchCondition: // condition to measure against.  `contains` for contains value of `poapName`, or `equals` for equals exactly the value of `poapName`.  `contains` by default
+  poapMatchCondition: // condition to measure against.  `contains` for contains value of `poapName`, or `equals` for equals exactly the value of `poapName`.  `contains` by default
 }

 for POAP ID: